sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 Let's break it down:

-- there is 4 green node for `(c x 2)` corresponding to how many time you can substrack a dime from 12, plus one.
+- There are 4 green nodes for `(c x 2)` corresponding to how many time you can subtract a dime from 12, plus one.
-- then for each of the green node, there is the option of using only dime, which is the case that we looked at first.
+- Then for each of the green node, there is the option of using only dime, which is the case that we looked at first.

-For an amount $n$, there is at most $Floor\left(\frac n5\right)+1$ times you can substract nickels from it before reaching zero or a negative value.
-By simplyfing a little and ignoring the floor that won't impact a lot the result when the number grow larger, we can split the number of call to `cc` and compute $T(n,2)$:
+For an amount $n$, there is at most $Floor\left(\frac n5\right)+1$ times you can subtract nickels from it before reaching zero or a negative value.
+By simplifying a little and ignoring the floor that won't impact a lot the result when the number grows larger, we can split the number of calls to `cc` and compute $T(n,2)$:

 - there is $\frac n5+1$ green node
 - for each green node, there is a node for pennies that start from the value $n$